Amendments to MSRB Rules

 The Municipal Securities Rulemaking Board (MSRB) and Financial Industry Regulatory Authority (FINRA) have amended rules G-15, G-30, and FINRA Rule 2232 to require dealers to disclose the compensation received (referred to as “markups” throughout) on certain municipal and corporate debt transactions.

 These disclosures must appear on confirmations sent to non-institutional (retail) clients, based on the security’s prevailing market price (PMP).
 The rules were approved by the Securities and Exchange Commission (SEC) in November 2016, with both FINRA and the MSRB publishing implementation related guidance (FAQs) on July 12, 2017.1 The rules become effective on May 14, 2018.
-This paper focuses primarily on the amendments to MSRB Rules G-15 and G-30 and the potential challenges and focus areas for firms impacted by these changes.
+This paper focuses primarily on the amendments to MSRB Rules G-15 and G-30 and the potential challenges and

 1 MSRB Confirmation Disclosure and Prevailing Market Price Guidance: Frequently Asked Questions - July 12, 2017 and FINRA Fixed Income Confirmation Disclosure: Frequently Asked Questions (FAQ)